whitneyburton/portfolios/students/1706-front/lucas-finney/Luke-Finney-M4.md

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/m4_sessions/1711-inning/Group_7.md)

 The Gear-Up I helped plan and lead focused on building strategies for people to to speak up when it might be challenging or difficult for an array of reasons.
+The feedback from our participants was overall quite positive.
+They appreciated the opporuntity to think through situations that they have either been in or will likely be in one day.
+The participants appreciated our organization, as well.

 ## E: Community Participation